 While regulation of the food delivery industry is tricky because of the nature of the business, there are ways that you as a consumer can make greener choices, without having to wait for the business to do it for you.
 Some of the best practices for finding eco-friendly food delivery include:

-• Look for Locally Sourced Options: Check your local restaurants, farms, and grocery stores and see if they have eco-friendly delivery services of their own.
+• Look for Locally Sourced Options: Check your local restaurants, farms, and grocery stores (including grocery store meals) and see if they have eco-friendly delivery services of their own.
 Not only will using these services benefit the local business more than going through a third party, but you can also reduce the carbon emissions it takes to get your food to you.
 Local businesses tend to deliver in a set range, whereas delivery drivers can come from anywhere they’re willing to commute from.

 What Can Businesses Do to Help?

-There are several ways that business owners can make their delivery services more environmentally friendly, while still enjoying the profits of offering delivery services.
+There are several ways that business owners can make their delivery services more environmentally friendly while still enjoying the profits of offering delivery services.
 These options range from low effort to higher commitments, depending on your priorities and resources.
 Green delivery practices business owners can implement include:

 Food is a huge part of our everyday lives, and convenience in food is a big priority for many.
-However, there are ways that you can still enjoy the convenience of eco-friendly food delivery, without sacrificing your environmental beliefs.
-Knowing how to source more sustainable delivery options as a consumer, and implementing more environmentally friendly practices as a business owner can be small changes that can make a big difference.
+However, there are ways that you can still enjoy the convenience of eco-friendly food delivery without sacrificing your environmental beliefs.
+Knowing how to source more sustainable delivery options as a consumer and implementing more environmentally friendly practices as a business owner can be small changes that can make a big difference.

 Start Using RouteManager!